 BEST TIME TO VISIT CHIANG RAI

-If you’re visiting Chiang Rai, then you’re probably doing it as a side trip from Chiang Mai.
-They’re just three hours apart by bus and share near identical climates.
+Chiang Rai is three hours north of Chiang Mai by bus.
 Weather-wise, November to February is the best time to visit the region.
 It’s the coolest and driest time of the year.
 We were there in early November to attend the Yee Peng and Loy Krathong Festivals in Chiang Mai.
 Celebrated annually on the full moon of the twelfth lunar month, it’s a famous event and one of the most festive times to be in the region.

 NOV-FEB: Like any Southeast Asian city, it can get hot and humid in Chiang Rai so shoot for November to February for the most comfortable weather.
 Daytime temperatures hover around 25°C (77°F) with few rainy days.
 As described, the Yee Peng Festival happens in November every year so you may want to plan your trip around that.
 That’s what we did.
 If you enjoy flowers, then you may want to go in February to attend the Chiang Mai Flower Festival.

 MAR-MAY: March to May is the hottest time to be in Chiang Rai with temperatures often reaching 40°C (104°F).
 It isn’t the most comfortable time to visit, but Songkran or the Thai New Year is celebrated every April.
 The Songkran Festival in Chiang Mai turns the city into a big water fight making it a fun time to visit.